WickrInc/wickrio-bot-api/README.md

 To get started, you would need to setup your system, download and install Docker and run the WickrIO Docker container.
 Full instructions on how to do so are available here: https://wickrinc.github.io/wickrio-docs/#wickr-io-getting-started

+NOTE: Versions 7.1.1(and above) do not rely on a specific version of node and the Wickrio Addon uses ZeroMq making the WickrIO Bot APIs asynchronous.
+Please use this example code to update your custom integration.

 ## Install

 ```bash